d2s/Documentation/docs/Snapshots.md

 - the snapshot functionality is in beta and needs some more testing before it is released
 - snapshots works on both local attached disks and remote hosts
-- the administration part (delete snapshots) does only work on remote hosts yet

 There are a few important notes about the snapshot functionality: